Birthday Reminders: 8 Important Milestones to Remember as You Prepare for Retirement

-Age 55: Some 401(k) plans allow for penalty-free withdrawals if you retire early but not before you turned 55.
+Age 55: Some 401(k) plans allow for penalty-free withdrawals if you retire early but not before you turn 55.
 The assets must be left in your employer's 401(k) to qualify for this provision.

 Age 59 1/2: Beginning at this age, you can make penalty-free withdrawals from your IRA accounts (including IRA Rollovers from previous employers).
-Generally speaking though, you’ll still be prevented from making withdrawals from the 401k account of a current employer, if you’re still working (check with your HR dept).
+Generally speaking, you’ll still be prevented from making withdrawals from the 401k account of a current employer if you’re still working (check with your HR dept).

 Age 62: This is the earliest date to receive retirement benefits from the Social Security Administration (SSA).
 You'll need to apply four months before receiving the 1st check.
-Unless you have health issues, it is typically advisable to wait until you're older as annual benefits increase with age.
+Unless you have health or other issues that could affect your life expectancy, it is typically advisable to wait until you're older as annual benefits increase with age.
 Check your benefits a few months before by going to the SSA website and look for errors on your most recent statement.
 We also highly recommend that you talk to us first to evaluate your options based on your overall situation (for instance, claiming benefits early can have negative tax consequences for your investment income).

 Age 65: Whether you decide to retire or not, you need to enroll in Medicare when you become eligible (3 months before you turn 65).
 Depending on whether you're retired or not, you'll need to decide on your coverage method (Original or Advantage), Part B (outpatient and doctors' services), Part C (Medigap covers what A & B don't), and Part D (prescription drug).
 You mustn't miss the enrollment window as late sign-ups will trigger penalties that continue for life!